gbif/ssg-biodiversityinformatics/content/01-Shared-ambitions/en.md

   actions:
   - url: ../sign/
     title: Sign
-    description: Sign to show your support
+    description: Sign on to show your support
 ```